Message from the Chair

 - Editorial boards and senior associate editor

-Our clinical programs provide excellent neurological care: a recent national survey found Fletcher Allen Neurology as a top clinical specialty service, and we rank as High Performing, indicating that our performance was competitive with nationally ranked "Best Hospitals."
+Our clinical programs provide excellent neurological care: a recent national survey found The University of Vermont Medical Center Neurology as a top clinical specialty service, and we rank as High Performing, indicating that our performance was competitive with nationally ranked "Best Hospitals."
 In addition, our stroke program is recognized as a JCAHO and AHA approved Stroke Center.
 The program in Functional Neuroscience (Deep Brain Stimulation) has continued to grow, bringing leading edge technologies to patients.
 The Clinical Trials program remains very strong, bringing novel and important new therapies to patients in our region.

 Six faculty are members of NIH study sections or research review panels for major organizations or foundations and five faculty serve on the editorial board of 13 journals.
 Collectively, Neurological Sciences faculty review manuscripts for approximately 75 journals.